rpgoldman/pyDcop/docs/tutorials/problem_modeling.rst

   \end{cases}

-With all these definitions, we can formulate the target tracking problem as a DCOP
+Using these definitions, we can formulate the target tracking problem as a DCOP
 :math:`\langle \mathcal{A}, \mathcal{X}, \mathcal{D}, \mathcal{C}, \mu \rangle`
 , where: